Korean drama: China

-In China, South Korean programs on Chinese government TV networks accounted for more than all other foreign programs combined in 2006.
-Hong Kong has its own channel for airing Korean dramas, TVB J2, but ATV also airs Korean series in prime-time slots.
-My Love from the Star received enthusiastic feedback from China.
-It was viewed 40 billion times on numerous Chinese video sites.
-The drama also spurred interest about Korea, shown by China's increased consumption of Korean products such as Chi Maek (chicken and beer) and Korean cosmetics.
 Due to the success of Korean dramas in China, some dramas have been compiled to create feature-length films by combining all episodes into one film.
 The prodigious popularity of Korean dramas in the country has, on some occasions, been caught in the crossfire over diplomatic issues between China and South Korea.
 Most notable was the THAAD deployment in South Korea, which resulted in the blocking of Korean dramas on streaming services across the country in late February 2017.
 Following the block, Chinese TV shows showcasing Chinese culture and other similar content replaced Korean content on TV networks' prime time schedules in the country.
 In November 2017, the ban was lifted unannounced following the appearance of K-pop groups on national TV and the move to resume importation of Korean dramas by Chinese streaming services.
 In China, apps like IQiyi, which is currently also available in Malaysia, Singapore, Taiwan and some other countries in multiple different subtitles, are available to stream and download Korean dramas for viewing.

+In 2025, star of My Love from the Star and popular K-drama actor Kim Soo-hyun's fan meeting event in Taiwan was cancelled five days before it was originally scheduled to begin due to issues with his private life.

+The Chinese Communist Party-owned daily tabloid Global Times has praised the K-drama When Life Gives You Tangerines after its exclusive release on Netflix, which raised the issue of illegal streaming since Netflix is not available in China.
+Despite this, a supermarket in Hebei, China, used images of the main characters from the drama in advertisements without permission, including scenes of Park Bo-gum as Gwan-sik selling cabbages and IU as Ae-sun holding a cup of pea rice.